Speech and Swallowing Therapy to Help cope with Parkinson’s Disease

 Symptoms of Parkinson’s Disease

 Just like most of the other nervous system disorders, Parkinson’s disease symptoms vary from one individual to the other.
 As mentioned, the early signs may go unnoticed.
-However, as the disease progresses, you may start having symptoms on one side of the body.
+However, as the disease progresses, aloha tube you may start having symptoms on one side of the body.
 The symptoms will worsen and affect both sides but usually remain severe on that side.
 While these symptoms vary from one person to the other, the most common signs and symptoms for Parkinson’s disease are;

 This is the most common early signs of PD.
 Shaking or tremor often begins on your fingers or hand.
 You may also feel the urge to rub your forefinger and thumb back and forth.
-Additionally, your hand may start trembling while resting.
+Additionally, your hand may start trembling while resting. check it out.

 - Slowed movement